Back Pain Doctors Located in Edison, NJ and Union, NJ

-Your spine serves as the primary corridor for all sensations and movement in your body.
+Your spine serves as the primary corridor for all sensations and movements in your body.
 The nerves, muscles, ligaments, bones, and cartilage in your spine are all subject to disease and injury.
 While there is a range of conditions that cause back pain, it usually involves:

 - Sciatica.
 This condition describes the pain tracing the path of the sciatic nerve.
 It begins in your back and stretches through the buttocks down to your thigh, although it usually only affects one side of the body.

 - Lower back pain.
 It can be sudden and sharp or a persistent, enduring ache.
 Acute low backache tends to last from a few days to one month.
 Subacute pain ranges from four to 12 weeks.
 Chronic pain lasts longer than three months.
-About one in five cases of acute pain develops into the chronic ache.
+About one in five cases of acute pain develops into chronic aches.

 - Upper back pain.
 Although it is less common than lower back pain, it can be just as uncomfortable.
 It focuses on your shoulders and neck.

 - Middle back pain.
 The pain in this area centers around problems with your thoracic spine.
 It can be a symptom of something more serious.

 Depending on its location and back pain causes, this health condition manifests as: